agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 4.md

           * Cash paid for interest & taxes
       * **Why it's better for analysts but rarely used:** It gives more insight into the company's cash-generating ability.
 However, companies don't have to provide it, and the indirect method is easier to prepare from existing accounting records.

-  * **CFA Exam Tip:** You **must** be able to calculate CFO using the indirect method.
+  * **<mark>EXAM TIP:</mark>:** You **must** be able to calculate CFO using the indirect method.
 A typical exam question will give you a Net Income figure and a list of changes in balance sheet accounts and ask you to compute CFO.
 Master the rules for adjusting for working capital changes.

 -----